edcedcedcedc/computer-science-curriculum-ossu/README.md

 - english composition - module2.
 - data structures, hw3, project 1 stil pending.
 - linear algebra: dropping the course, its irrelevant, after unit I and unit II and 2/3 I needed transfomations but there arent any, instead of it, I will do my final project which is a spinning cube in c++ and sfml or sdl, to compensate the drop, project init.
-- math for cs -  ps5 only gcd and congruence were good, the rest irrelevant, moving forward to ps6.
+- math for cs -  ps5 only gcd and congruence were good, the rest are irrelevant, moving forward to ps6.

+### 09/02/2025
+- fundamentals of physics - week4, pset2 done, starting pset3 for the next week; its hard, I cannot solve almost anything without examples or hints, but the general concepts I do understand, the only problem is with algorithm design and the strategy design, what is what, which is the hardest part, but in general, I need it more in the theoretical way so, see no problem, I still understand it.
+- data structures, hw3 done, i'll try to move faster with this, too much time, had some bugs with vscode cache and java packages, my hw3 was importing classes from lab3 instead of current hw3 folder, so It was a super pain in the ass for me to fix that, besides the homework itself, which was ok.
+- calc 1b final unit - series; I started to enjoy calculus, in physics I get more practice with it.
+- linear algebra cube project is in progress, I barely started, I know 0 c++, but will get there

+In general, this versatility of programming languages, libraries, sometimes annoys me, but this skill should be good for the future self.

 ## Resources
 - [Khan Academy](https://www.khanacademy.org)